yue/yue/docs/paid_plans/README.md

 expiration date of your subscription.

-The price of the paid plan is: __5000 U.S. dollars per month__, please contact Cheng Zhao (zcbenz@gmail.com) on how to pay.
+The price of the paid plan is: __5000 U.S. dollars per month__, please discuss with Cheng Zhao (zcbenz@gmail.com) on how to pay.

+If you are looking for technical support, or interested in having bugs fixed or features implmented, you can discuss with me on how much to pay depending on what you want and the size of your orgnization.